 An annual €7m offer was initially swiftly rejected by Donnarumma’s camp, with Raiola keen to net his client substantially more.
 As Milan have dabbled in January’s transfer market and brought in reinforcements for a sustained assault on the league crown this season, attentions will now focus closer to home.
 Raiola wants the shot-stopper to become the second-highest-paid goalkeeper on the planet, behind Manchester United’s David De Gea.

 Tying Donnarumma down will be a priority before interest and offers to dwarf his current negotiations land on his lap with the potential of a free transfer away from Italy.
-Losing their cherished gem between the sticks for free would be nothing short of a nightmare for Milan, handing Raiola the leverage needed to hike up his potential new contract.
+Losing their cherished gem for free would be nothing short of a nightmare for Milan, handing Raiola the leverage needed to hike up his potential new contract.

 Chelsea hold a long-term interest in Milan’s number 99.
 There are reportedly still embers of affection, despite bringing in Édouard Mendy to replace Kepa.
 If there are complications ahead during contract talks and Milan fail to reach an agreement, Thomas Tuchel may find himself with an incoming free agent on his hands in the summer.